 When you consider a system's response time, it is important to consider it not as a single value, the average (mean), but as a distribution of values, the percentiles.
 That's because the response time for requests varies a lot, and there are many outliers which are much slower.
 There are many reasons why this is so, here are some:

 - Different types of requests have different processing time: An online system handles many different types of requests which take varying amounts of time to process.

 - Caching reduces response time for common requests: Common requests are often cached for high-traffic systems, and responded to much faster than those which are not.

 Given these reasons, the distribution of response time is asymmetric and significant outliers are common.
 This makes the mean much less representative of the response time than the median, also known as the 50th percentile.

 The median also provides information about the distribution which the mean does not - if the median response time is 80ms, you can infer that half of the requests have a response time faster than 80ms, and also that the other half would be slower than that.
 You can't infer the same from an average response time, as it is not a middle value like the median.

 You can check out the article Michael Kopp: Why Averages Suck and Percentiles are Great for more information on why the average response time is an inadequate performance metric.

 Amazon uses the 99.9th percentile for internal service response time requirements.
 They do so even though only 0.1% of requests are slower, because the customers with these requests are often the most valuable customers.
-They experience longer response time because they've much more data on their accounts than most users, which the system needs to process before it can respond.
-Oftentimes, this is because they have made many more purchases, which is why they're the most valuable customers.
+They experience longer response time because they have more data.
+They have more data because they made many more purchases than typical customers, thus making them more valuable.

 "An architecture that is appropriate for one level of load is unlikely to cope with 10 times that load." - Found on Page 17 of the book